 If you need to reverse a Credit card payment, you'll need to have the card information available to void the original payment.

-Debit, NFC, and Trek Card payments cannot be voided.
+Debit, and NFC payments cannot be voided.
 But you can create an offsetting payment to give the customer their money back.
 Simply select Credit, enter a negative amount - it'll display in parentheses, such as (49.99) - and then process the card once more.

 Once the incorrect payment is gone, you can see the updated sale Total and take the correct payment.